 Before going on a trip, there’s a ritual I go through involving our wallets.
 I need to go through them, remove cards we won’t need when traveling and replace them with the cards we will or might need when we’re out of town.
-Unlike packing, where I have a list I’ve perfected over the last 20 years when it comes to our wallets, I have to wing it and make choices for each trip, because every time is different.
+Unlike packing, where I have a list I’ve perfected over the last 20 years, when it comes to our wallets, I have to make choices for each trip, because every time is different.

-For this trip, my wallet is pretty straightforward.
+For our upcoming trip, my wallet is pretty straightforward.
 Here are the credit cards I’m bringing and what charges I’ll use them for: